 As part of the deeming regulations, all cigars sold in the U.s. are required to have warning labels placed on two "principal display panels" of the packaging, like the front and top of the box.
 These warnings must cover at least 30 percent of each of the panels they are affixed to with black font on a white background.

 Seven cigar manufacturers have previously signed a separate agreement with FTC that has required them to use smaller warning labels.
 FDA believes that using its warning labels will satisfy the FTC requirement.
 (Deeming Tobacco Products To Be Subject to the Federal Food, Drug, and Cosmetic Act…, 371-372) FDA is giving those seven manufacturers the option to use an alternative warning in place of the aforementioned fifth warning regarding pregnancy:

-Warning labels for boxes must be evenly distributed for a particular product.
+FDA requires the five warning messages to be rotated evenly by each manufacturer.
 So if a manufacturer sells 1,000 boxes of a particular SKU in a given year, they must ensure the five warning labels each appear on 200 boxes.
-It's unclear how strictly FDA will enforce the even distribution.

 Beginning in August 2017, cigar makers were required to submit a warning plan, outlining how manufacturers intend on rotating these messages on a quarterly basis.
 The warning plan must cover not only the cigars themselves but also the warning labels used on advertising.